-For the Tears Er nded December 31, 2001 \$ Change % Change
+For the Years Ended December 31,

+2002 2001 2001 \$ Change % Change

-Stated interest on debt obligations \$ 3,859 \$ 5,784 \$ (1,925) (33.3)% Amortization of loan fees and other loan costs 1,685 2,783 (1,098) (39.5) Contingent interest 13,048 2,378 10,670 448.7 - - Total interest expense \$ 18,592 \$ 10,945 \$ 7,647 69.9
+Stated interest on debt obligations \$ 3,859 \$ 5,784 \$ (1,925) (33.3)%

+Amortization of loan fees and

+other loan costs 1,685 2,783 (1,098) (39.5)

+Contingent interest 13,048 2,378 10,670 448.7

+Total interest expense \$ 18,592 \$ 10,945 \$ 7,647 69.9

 For the year ended December 31, 2002, total interest expense including fees and amortization of other loan costs was \$18.6 million on average borrowings for the period of \$55.8 million, reflecting an effective interest rate of 33.3% for the period.
 The interest only portion of this total amounted to \$3.9 million.
-The remaining portion of interest expense consists primarily of amortization of loan fees and other loan costs, and contingent interest expense related to the sharing of residual collections with our Secured Financing Facility lender.
-For the year ended December 31, 2001, total interest expense including fees and amortization of other loan costs was \$10.9 million on average borrowings for the period of \$64.2 million, reflecting an effective interest rate of 17.0% for the period.
+The remaining portion of interest expense consists primarily of amortization of loan fees and other loan costs, and contingent interest expense related to the sharing of other loan costs was \$10.9 million on average borrowings for the period of \$64.2 million, reflecting an effective interest rate of 17.0% for the period.
+The interest expense consists primarily of amortization of interest expense consists primarily of amortization of soften loan costs, and contingent interest rate of 17.0% for the period.
+The interest only portion of this total amounted to \$5.8 million.
+The remaining portion of interest expense consists primarily of amortization of interest expense consists primarily of amortization of interest expense consists primarily of amortization of soften loan costs was \$10.9 million on average borrowings for the period of \$64.2 million, reflecting an effective interest rate of 17.0% for the period.
 The interest only portion of this total amounted to \$5.8 million.
 The remaining portion of interest expense consists primarily of amortization of loan fees and other loan costs, and contingent interest expense related to the sharing of residual collections with our Secured Financing Facility lender.